 Things to do: Campus attractions include the Babson Globe, described by the school as “a freestanding globe measuring 28 feet in diameter and weighing 25 tons.”
 It is the centerpiece of Kerry Murphy Healey Park, a campus park located along the main drag of the campus.
 You seriously can’t miss it.
 The park debuted in Spring 2019 in celebration of the school’s 100th birthday.

 - Sorenson Center for the Arts: Hosts plays, art exhibits, film showings.

 Things to do: The Davis Museum and Cultural Center on campus has a good mix of old and new, from headless/armless/bodyless statues to paintings and sculpture from big names such as Monet and Pollack, to changing exhibits featuring newer artists.
 It’s free, though donations are appreciated.

 Walk or run around Lake Waban.
 Two-and-a-half or so miles around.
 Watch out for the roots on this wooded trail mostly along the lake shore.
 Part of the path goes over a boardwalk.
 Check out the topiary, Wellesley boathouse and more.
-Here’s a page on Paint Shop Pond, a body of water that links to Lake Waban and has been cleaned up in recent years.
+Here’s a page on Paint Shop Pond, a body of water that links to Lake Waban and has been cleaned up in the 1990s.
 The school recommends parking at the visitors’ areas of the Davis Parking Facility or in the auxiliary parking lot across Route16 from the College Club.